Best Toddler Snacks

 • Chewy: tough or chewy meats (including hot dogs and sausages), gummy candy, chewing gum, dried fruits, marshmallows and nut butters (more on how to give your toddler peanut butter below)

-• Crumbly, or small enough to be missed when chewing, especially seeds (including in whole grain breads).
+• Crumbly, or small enough to be missed when chewing: especially seeds, including those in whole grain breads.

 • Common food allergies.
-If you haven’t tested your toddler for a certain food allergy yet, give them only small amounts at a time, and not with any other foods.
+If you haven’t tested your toddler for certain food allergies yet, give them only small amounts at a time, and not with any other foods.
 Watch closely for any reactions, and report any reactions to their pediatrician.

 • Added sugar.
 If you’re giving your toddler store bought snacks, keep an eye on the nutrition label.
 Added sugar isn’t recommended for children under two years old, and children older than two shouldn’t have more than 25 grams of added sugar per day.
 But keep in mind that that doesn’t include natural sugars like those found in fresh fruit and many other healthy foods.

 Nut butters, including peanut butter, are a tricky food for toddlers for several reasons.
-It’s one of the most common (and dangerous) food allergies, and it’s considered a choking hazard because it can get stuck inside the airways.
+It’s one of the most common (and dangerous) food allergies, and it’s considered a choking hazard because it can get stuck inside the airways when swallowed in larger amounts.

 If you’ve already tested your toddler for nut allergies and determined that they won’t cause any reaction, the best way to feed your toddler peanut butter or any other nut butter is to spread it very thinly on bite-sized pieces of bread or soft fruits.
 Never give your toddler globs or spoonfuls of peanut butter, and remember that peanut butter is still a choking hazard even for adults.